Help From Seniors

-All of the activities will need access to the internet, either to complete an action online or to obtain information about an offline action.
+All of the activities will need access to the internet, either because that’s the medium through which the action is conducted or it’s the method needed to obtain the necessary instructions to complete an action offline.

-Whether you’re an active senior citizen wanting to get your colleagues involved in doing good or an activities organiser in a residential home looking for something different to do, you may want to consider organizing a session that revolves around the microvolunteering actions featured in our free booklet mentioned above.
+If you work in a care home or senior citizen environment, you may want to consider organizing a session that revolves around the microvolunteering actions featured in our free booklet mentioned above.
+This could be included as part of an overall activity programme designed to not only benefit the people you care for, but also the wider worthy cause arena.
 We’ve compiled a handy guide to organizing such a session, which you can access via the button below.

-Let us know if you’ve used our ‘Help From Seniors’ project and we’ll add you to our growing list of organisations doing good from just their armchair!
+Let us know if you’ve used our ‘Help From Seniors’ project and we’ll add you to our growing list of organsiations doing good from just their armchair!

 Hallmark Care Homes - “…found some very useful items, also some very useful links to other websites…”